-Charles Bonaparte, President
+Charles Bonaparte, Founder

 In 2015, the Federation was certified as a European Cultural Route by the Council of Europe under the name "Destination Napoleon".
 It is now present in 13 European countries, from Portugal to the Russian Federation, while illustrating its vocation to participate in the construction of a Europe of peace through culture and history.

 Vincent Chauvet, President

 Eleonora Berti joined the European Federation of Napoleonic Cities in March 2020 as deputy director, and took up her management position in January 2021.

 Between 2009 and 2019, Eleonora has been working at the European Institute of Cultural Routes as Senior Project Officer.
 Among other tasks, she was responsible for coordinating the certification and evaluation process of the Cultural Routes of the Council of Europe, for facilitating synergies with significant European and International organisations and networks, and for creating and coordinating a specific Network of Universities, in Europe and beyond.
 Graduated in 2006 in Architecture and Urban Planning from the University of Florence (Italy), Eleonora has obtained in 2010 a PhD degree in Landscape Architecture and Planning, studying the connections between the Council of Europe Cultural Routes programme and the European Landscape Convention.
 In 2019-2020, she was Adjunct Professor at the University of Bologna, Department of Economics.
 Eleonora is Individual expert in the European Cultural Forum, created by the European Commission, DG EAC.